markusmkim/DL-NeuralNetwork/README.md

-# A deep general purpose neural network built from scratch
+# A general purpose neural network built from scratch
 ### with the use of Python and NumPy only
 #### The following features are included:
 - Two types of layers: